Black History in NYC Parks

 The original “Tree of Hope” was an elm that stood opposite the famous Harlem Lafayette Theater at 131st Street and Seventh Avenue.
 The venue was a hot spot for African-American talent and many celebrated performers rubbed the tree for good luck.
 The tree died but its stump was preserved as a good luck charm.
 A piece of the trunk from the original elm stands on the Apollo’s stage.
 To this day, many performers who grace the stage, rub the tree for good luck.
 Learn more about The Tree of Hope in Harlem

 Along the Flushing Freedom Mile, a walking tour of historic Flushing in Queens, Bowne House, the site of Aspinwall House, and Macedonia A.M.E.
 Church are believed to have been stops on the Underground Railroad.
-The Underground Railroad was a network of sanctuaries for enslaved women and men escaping slavery in the South to seek freedom in the North.
-Join a free tour of the Flushing Freedom Mile
+The Underground Railroad was a network of sanctuaries for enslaved women and men escaping enslavement in the South to seek freedom in the North.

 Historically Black Neighborhoods